top of page

 as students compose, improvise, and interpret music in their own ways.

-Social-emotional
+Social-emotional learning

 Music builds confidence, teamwork,